opencontainers/wg-reference-types/docs/PERSONAS.md

 the function of
 **(3) The Refrigerated Truck Driver**.

-This working group is equivalent to the corporate strategy team within the logitisics arm of *Glen and Larry's*.
+This working group is equivalent to the strategy team within the logitisics arm of *Glen and Larry's*.

 How do we improve our capabilities and efficiency as ice cream